 Diagnostic mistakes include delay and misdiagnosis, most commonly of cancer or heart attack.
 Missed or delayed diagnosis of cancer is often seen when the cancer is diagnosed or treated as a common, benign condition.

-For example, lung cancer is diagnosed as repeated bronchitis; melanoma is improperly diagnosed as keretosis and removed, but not sent for biopsy; symptoms of colon cancer are improperly attributed to hemorrhoids.
-Missed diagnosis of heart attack (myocardial infarction) is also commonly seen when the signs and symptoms are attributed to less severe causes of chest pain, such as GERD and heart burn.
+For example, lung cancer is diagnosed as repeated bronchitis; melanoma is improperly diagnosed as keratosis and removed, but not sent for biopsy; symptoms of colon cancer are improperly attributed to hemorrhoids.
+Missed diagnosis of heart attack (myocardial infarction) is also commonly seen when the signs and symptoms are attributed to less severe causes of chest pain, such as GERD and heartburn.